jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Family is behind.
 Are we all still here?

-Yes, yes, yes, yes, yes.
-All ten say yes.
+Yes, yes, yes, yes, yes...All ten say yes.

 We are on path.
 Trees are thick.
 Cannot see far.
 Look for danger.
 Listen for danger.

 All say listening.
 That is good.

 It is so hot! says Sarah.

-Yes.
-I know.
-That is bad.
+Can we go back?

+No. We used too much energy.
 We can stop.
 Here is water.
 Use your trunk.
 Take up water.
 Spray on back.
 Just like that.
 This will help.

+What is this? says Sarah.
+I touch.
+It is round.
+I smell.
+It is fresh.
+I taste.
+It is sweet.
+It is food.
+We can eat.
+There are not many.
+Give to kids.
+I walk.
+I see bones.
+Old bones.
+I have not seen these before.
+My trunk lifts.
+I smell.
+The smell is wrong.

+I turn forward.
+We must go.
+The family depends.
+But my legs are tight.

 We must go.
 Look for danger.
 Listen for danger.

 Grass will be there.
 Clay will be there.
 Others will be there.
 The family walks behind me.
 Follow the path.